Szechuan beef stir fry with noodles, a quick 20-minute recipe that sings with zingy Szechuan pepper, pepper flakes & a rich, delicious sauce.

 Can I substitute normal pepper for Szechuan pepper?

-No. It is not actually pepper at all but it is a seed and it is not spicy pungent like pepper or hot like chilli.
+No. It is not actually pepper at all, but it is a seed, and it is not spicy or pungent like pepper or hot like chilli.

 What does cutting the meat across the grain mean?

-As a result of doing this, the fibres of beef that you eat are short, this leads to a gloriously soft and tender Szechuan beef.
+As a result of doing this, the fibres of beef that you eat are short, which leads to a gloriously soft and tender Szechuan beef.

 Do I have to add shrimp paste?